Spinning the Reel

 Evan D.

 I walked out of the theater and drove home in silence.
-Not because 'A Quiet Place' ingrained me with an irrational fear of sound hunting monsters, much the same way that 'Jaws' kept kids out of swimming pools all summer in 1975.
+Not because 'A Quiet Place' ingrained into me an irrational fear of sound hunting monsters, much the same way that 'Jaws' kept kids out of swimming pools the summer of 1975.
 Rather, I think the reason I embraced the quiet is that in just an hour and a half at the theater I had become totally immersed in the world and story that John Krasinski had created.
-It just felt normal.
+It just felt true.

 Krasinski's film follows the Abbotts, one of the few families still surviving a year and a half after the arrival of mysterious monsters that have wiped out most life on Earth.
 We quickly learn these creatures are blind and hunt by sound.
 In order to stay hidden and safe, the Abbotts have had to live in complete silence.
 That safety is put at risk as time marches toward Evelyn Abbot's (Emily Blunt) due date and thus the arrival of two notably not quiet things, birth and a baby.